atifaziz/Hydrah/README.md

     public abstract class Controller<TSetup, TService>
     {
         public abstract Task<TResult> Start<TResult>(TSetup setup,
+            CancellationToken cancellationToken,
             Func<TService, Task, TResult> selector);
         public abstract Task Shutdown(TService service, bool force = false);
     }

 `Start` takes an instance of `TSetup` and uses it to launch and initialize a service asynchronously.
 That service then joins the pool once it is ready, when the `Task` object returned by `Start` completes.
-The second parameter of `Start` is a projection callback.
+The last parameter of `Start` is a projection callback.
 Once the service is ready to be added to the pool, `Start` supplies the callback with the instance of the service and a `Task` object that acts as a stop signal.
 If this task object completes